-Label format : This setting determines the label format displayed with each waypoint.
-There are four different format options.
+Label format: This setting determines the label format displayed with each

 Full name: The full name of each waypoint is displayed.

 First word of name: Only the first word (up to the first space) of the waypoint name is displayed.